Sleep paralysis

 What causes sleep paralysis?

-Sleep paralysis is triggered and sustained by negative emotions such as terror, dread, fright, panic, alarm, apprehension, horror, trepidation, consternation, phobia, worry, nervousness, unease, agitation, distress, tension, restlessness, edginess, foreboding, etc. These emotions are a product of a person's inner being, In other words, the afflicted individual carries these emotions within.
-If such an individual constantly nourishes these emotions, these emotions automatically receives reinforcement from other people with the same state of mind and takes on forms which affected people describe as demons, intruder, shadow, dark form, entities, phantoms, old hag, pandafeche, mære (mare), kanashibari, pisadeira, karabasan, alp, night hag, dab tsog, etc.
+Sleep paralysis is triggered and sustained by negative emotions such as terror, dread, fright, panic, alarm, apprehension, horror, trepidation, consternation, phobia, worry, nervousness, unease, agitation, distress, tension, restlessness, edginess, and foreboding.
+These emotions arise from a person’s inner being - in other words, the afflicted individual carries them within.

 What factors trigger these negative emotions?

-These include but are not limited to the following - Fear of losing a possession, unrealistic expectations, past trauma, information overload, danger or threat, stressful life events, financial pressure.
+These include, but are not limited to, the following: fear of losing a possession, unrealistic expectations, past trauma, information overload, perceived danger or threat, stressful life events, and financial pressure.

 Solution to sleep paralysis.

-This article is based on the knowledge of the work 'In The Light of Truth: The Grail Message by Abdrushin'
+This article is based on the knowledge contained in the spiritual work entitled: 'In The Light of Truth: The Grail Message' by Abd-ru-shin.